culshoefer/codeCurriculum-gitbook/chapter3.md

     def checkGameStop(self, event):
         if event.type == pygame.QUIT:
             self.running = False
-        There is really no explaining for this: We come to this later

     def computeInput(self):
         for event in pygame.event.get():
             self.checkGameStop(event)
-        same here

     def drawAlien(self, alien):
         if self.ticks % 200 == 0: